InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 + `Shared Volume Capacity` Set the capacity of the shared volume.

 + `Launch Group Only` Set if the shared volume is only mounted in the launch group.
 When a user open a notebook, by default, it will mount the shared volume of the current launch group.
 However, if the user is also the member of a group which configures shared volume `Launch Group Only` as false, this volume would be also mounted in this notebook.
 In this case, you can see current group shared volumes and some non-launch group shared volumes are all mounted in the `/project/` folder.

-### Job Default Timeout Setting

-+ `Default Timeout Setting` Set Minutes / Hours / Days.

-Group can apply a group-wise Job timeout setting on jobs which are submitted from the same group by default.
-A running job will be cancelled when it passes the interval of time.
-This setting is able to be overwritten by each job submission.

 ### User Quota